Tengio/tengio.com/content/blog/company-website-using-hugo.md

 ## Theme

-The approach I have use in this mini tutorial avoids the usage of themes.
-I have done that because starting with themes where most of the things are already prepare for you will postpone the understanding of some important part that are nice to know to have a more profound understanding of hugo.
+The approach I have used in this mini tutorial avoids the usage of themes.
+I have done that because starting with themes will postpone the understanding of the basic building blocks that are important for a more profound understanding of hugo.
+The type of understanding that will make your life a lot easier when you will have to develop your website.

-Hugo has a nice set of theme you can use to jump start your website.
-Have a look at this [gallery](http://themes.gohugo.io/) and play with a few of theme.
+There are quite a few themes available for hugo that you can use to jump start your website.
+Look at this [gallery](http://themes.gohugo.io/) to see some of them.

 ## Adding a Blog

-To add blog section where members of the team can add post has [md](https://guides.github.com/features/mastering-markdown/) files.
-Go through the following steps:
+To add a blog section where members of the team can add post as [md](https://guides.github.com/features/mastering-markdown/) files there are a few steps to go through:

+1. add a link in your home page to the blog section like ```/blog/``` so that the blog can be reached.

-* create a file /layouts/section/blog.html.
+2. create a file ```/layouts/section/blog.html```.
 This file will drive how the main blog page will look like.
-In our case will be a simple list of blogs.
+In our case it will be a simple list of blogs.
 ```
 <!DOCTYPE html>
 <html lang="en-US">